top of page

 Size IOwa Switzerland.jpeg

 Not all of Switzerland is mountainous.
-Schaffhausen is a small canton (state) in northern Switzerland which a major region for the production of wine.
+Schaffhausen is a small canton (state) in northern Switzerland.
+It is a major region for the production of wine.
 Schaffhausen has the best farmland in Switzerland with rolling hills and fertile soil.
 Regional wine is produced by over 900 microvintners and 480 hectares of land is planted in vineyards.

 In 1969 Grandfather Frederick Kutzli described his parent's recollections of Switzerland in a letter; “The farming was done by hand.
 Hay was cut on the hillsides with a scythe.
 Most of the steep hillsides were planted to vineyards, from which wine was made and sold on market day in Schaffhausen.
 If you had anything to sell, you took it to the market.
 Great Grandmother remembered walking to the market carrying butter to sell.
 The only time they took a wagon was if they had a cask of wine to sell.”